libgober/regdata/README.md

 ## Unified Agenda of Regulatory and Deregulatory Actions

-XML versions available from 1995 until present
+Major source is XML versions available from 1995 until present

 https://www.reginfo.gov/public/do/eAgendaXmlReport

 CURRENT STATUS

-- All XMLs available in repository.
+- Bash script to download all these XMLs is in the directory.
+- Partial transformation to SQLITE database is complete.
+Available here: https://www.dropbox.com/s/wnw5husrx7lpagw/agenda.sqlite?dl=0

 ## Regulations.gov (for comments)